 Three-Month Research Fellowship

-The Armstrong Browning Library (ABL) is a world-renowned research center and rare-collections library devoted to nineteenth-century studies located on the campus of Baylor University.
+The Armstrong Browning Library (ABL), located on the campus of Baylor University, is a world-renowned research center and rare-collections library devoted to nineteenth-century studies.
 The ABL has established a Three-Month Research Fellowship for leading scholars from outside Baylor.
-Prof. Dino Felluga (English, Purdue University) is serving as the inaugural fellow during fall 2017, followed in fall 2018 by Prof. Clare Simmons (English, Ohio State University).
+Prof. Dino Felluga (English, Purdue University) served as the inaugural fellow during fall 2017, followed in fall 2018 by Prof. Clare Simmons (English, Ohio State University).
 Dr. Lesa Scholl (Head of Kathleen Lumley College, Australia) will serve as the fall 2019 fellow.

 Qualifications, funding, and responsibilities include:

 - Qualifications: The ABL offers shorter-term fellowships to scholars at every level in their career.
 This Research Fellowship, however, is reserved for established and recognized scholars of nineteenth-century studies from outside Baylor with outstanding records of publication.

 - Purpose: This Fellowship is designed to support three months of in-residence research by leading scholars of nineteenth-century studies.
 The Fellow will use the collections at the ABL to complete or significantly advance a major project (such as a monograph).